-The following information is current as at the date of this report.
+The following information is current as at 30 June 2020

-Kevin Lines BSc (Geology), MAusIMM, MAICD
+KEVIN LINES BSc (Geology), MAusIMM, MAICD

 Independent Chairman Non-Executive

 Mr Lines is a geologist and has more than 35 years' experience in mineral exploration and mining for gold, copper, lead, zinc and tin.
 He has held senior geological management positions with Newmont Australia Limited, Normandy Mining Limited and the CRA group of companies.
 He was the foundation Chief Geologist at Kalgoorlie Consolidated Gold Mines where he led the team that developed the ore-body models and geological systems for the Super-Pit Operations in Kalgoorlie.